Definition of Profit after tax

 Explanation

 Taxes refer to the amount of money paid by the business entities on the net income earned by them.
-When the company deducts non-operating, operating and interest expenses from the sum of operating income, interest income& other income of the business then the figure that arrives is known as profit before taxes (PBT).
-Now to calculate the Profit after tax (PAT), tax expense is deducted from the profit before taxes (PBT).
-The figure of PAT is considered to be the best measure to analyze the ability of the business to generate profits.
+When the company deducts non-operating, operating, and interest expenses from the sum of operating income, interest income& other income of the business, the figure that arrives is known as profit before taxes (PBT).
+To calculate the Profit after tax (PAT), tax expense deduct from the profit before taxes (PBT).
+The figure of PAT considers the best measure to analyze the ability of the business to generate profits.

 The formula for PAT is:

-Where Profit before tax is the earnings of the company after deducting all the expenses including interest expense from the total revenue of the company (operating & non-operating both) And tax rate is the prevailing income tax rates in the country as per the income tax authorities.
+Where Profit before tax is the earnings of the company after deducting all the expenses, including interest expense from the company’s total revenue (operating & non-operating both), And tax rate is the prevailing income tax rates in the country as per the income tax authorities.

 How to Calculate Profit After Tax?

-The PAT is calculated by deducting the amount of income taxes from the profit before taxes of the business.
+The PAT calculates by deducting the income taxes from the profit before taxes of the business.

-- Step 1: Calculation of Profit before taxes: PAT is the figure on which the income tax rate is applied so basically the PAT is the taxable amount.
-Profit before taxes is calculated by deducting operating expenses & non-operating expenses from the sum of total operating & non-operating income.
+- Step 1: Calculation of Profit before taxes: PAT is the figure on which the income tax rate applies, so the PAT is the taxable amount.
+Profit before taxes calculates by deducting operating expenses & non-operating expenses from the sum of total operating & non-operating income.

-- Step 2: Determining tax percentage and Calculation of Tax amount: For this percentage of tax applicable to the company as per the income tax authorities is to be determined.
-After that when we apply the percentage of the tax rate on the taxable amount i.e. on profit after-tax amount, we get the figure of tax.
-In case of losses the tax is not applicable; as the taxes are to be paid in case the company earns the profits, therefore in such a case losses after tax and the losses before tax are the same.
+- Step 2: Determining tax percentage and Calculation of Tax amount: This tax percentage applicable to the company as per the income tax authorities is to determine.
+After that, we get the tax figure when we apply the tax rate percentage on the taxable amount, i.e., on the after-tax profit amount.
+In case of losses, the tax is not applicable, as the taxes will be paid if the company earns the profits.
+Therefore in such a case, losses after tax and the losses before tax are the same.

-- Step 3: Calculation of PAT: Now in the third step, the tax amount calculated in step 2 is deducted from the amount of profit before taxes calculated in step 1 in order to derive the PAT earned by the company during the period.
+- Step 3: Calculation of PAT: In the third step, the tax amount calculated in Step 2 is deducted from the profit before taxes calculated in Step 1 to derive the PAT earned by the company during the period.

 Example of Profit After Tax

-Suppose there is a company named ABC Inc. whose total turnover during the previous financial year was $20,000.
+Suppose a company, ABC Inc.’s total turnover during the previous financial year was $20,000.
 Following are the additional details:

 - Interest income earned on fixed deposits: $2,000.